 The procedure diminishes imperfections in sun-damaged, unevenly pigmented or coarsely wrinkled facial areas by peeling away the skin’s top layers.

-A phenol skin chemical peel is suitable for patients who suffer from sun-damaged skin, or from pronounced facial wrinkles or blotches.
+A phenol skin chemical peel is suitable for patients who suffer from sun-damaged skin, or from pronounced facial wrinkles or blotches and deep acne scars.

 The phenol peel technique is also useful for treating crow’s feet lines and crinkly skin around the eyes and the upper and lower lips, for vertical lines and sun damage.

 It can be applied solely to the face; the skin on the neck is too delicate to have Phenol peel treatment.

 A phenol chemical peel is the most drastic of peels.
 The treatment is usually used for deep wrinkles and acne scars, or for pigmentation changes.

 The phenol peel can be used to treat these concerns:

 • Age spots and correct uneven skin pigmentations

 • Severely sun damaged & weathered skin

 • Crow’s feet and under eyes wrinkles